johannajes/Map_App/README.md

 # ESP32 GPS Tracker with React and Leaflet

 This project implements a GPS tracker using an ESP32-S3 microcontroller and a NEO-6M GPS module.
-It was developed as part of my thesis.
+It was developed as part of my thesis for University of Applied Sciences.
 The ESP32 acts as a Wi-Fi-enabled server that shares GPS data in JSON format.
 A React-based frontend using the Leaflet library visualizes the GPS location on a map, accessible from devices on the same network.